datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

 # Amazon Elastic Kubernetes Service HTTP/3 configuration

-TThis guide shows how to setup HTTP/3 support for Amazon Elastic Kubernetes Service (EKS) The instructions provided in this page are a continuation of the [HTTP/3 in $productName$](../../../topics/running/http3) documentation.
+This guide shows how to setup HTTP/3 support for Amazon Elastic Kubernetes Service (EKS) The instructions provided in this page are a continuation of the [HTTP/3 in $productName$](../../../topics/running/http3) documentation.

 ## Create a network load balancer (NLB)